web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ### Re-declaring the Module

-Now we're going to tell TypeScript that we're interested in re-defining a module's (in this case `reexported_web3_context`) interface.
-In simpler terms, TypeScript is already aware of what methods and classes exist for each web3.js module, but when registering a plugin, we're adding additional methods and/or classes to the module's interface and TypeScript needs a little help understanding what's going to be available within the module after the plugin is registered.
+Now you're going to tell TypeScript that you're interested in re-defining a module's (in this case `reexported_web3_context`) interface.
+In simpler terms, TypeScript is already aware of what methods and classes exist for each web3.js module, but when registering a plugin, you're adding additional methods and/or classes to the module's interface and TypeScript needs a little help understanding what's going to be available within the module after the plugin is registered.

 We start with the following: